-- Where a pole having a length shown in Column 1 of Table 104 is set in earth, the butt end of the pole shall be buried to a depth of at least that prescribed in Column 2 of Table 104. - 2) Where a pole having a length shown in Column 1 of Table 104 is set in solid rock using a rock auger, the butt end of the pole shall be buried to a depth of at least that shown in Column 2 of Table 104, less - a) 30 cm for fair rock and limestone; or - b) 60 cm for solid rock, granite, or massive limestone. - 3) Where poles are installed on slopes or hillsides, the depth of the hole shall be measured from the lower side of the opening. - 4) Corner and dead-end poles shall be offset away from the anchor, or raked towards the anchor in accordance with Specifications 3 and 4. - 5) Pole mounts are acceptable for wood poles on rock. - 6) Where it is not practicable to employ the above methods - a) poles shall be cribbed in accordance with - i) Specification 6 Swamp cribbing with steel culvert section for wood poles; or - ii) Specification 7 Swamp cribbing with steel culvert section for wood poles with butt of pole not reaching solid earth at normal setting depth; or - b) when bedrock is encountered, pole setting reduction using filled steel culverts as a partial substitute shall be permitted for normal soil setting depth, provided that - the use of steel culverts is limited to situations where there is a lack of readily available equipment for rock removal (by blasting or drilling); - ii) the number of steel culverts, when used, is limited to two adjacent pole locations; and - iii) the installation is conducted in accordance with Specification 8. - 7) Swamp cribbing for steel poles shall be permitted to be used only where permitted by and in accordance with the manufacturer's instructions.
+- 1) Where a pole having a length shown in Column 1 of Table 104 is set in earth, the butt end of the pole shall be buried to a depth of at least that prescribed in Column 2 of Table 104. - 2) Where a pole having a length shown in Column 1 of Table 104 is set in solid rock using a rock auger, the butt end of the pole shall be buried to a depth of at least that shown in Column 2 of Table 104, less - a) 30 cm for fair rock and limestone; or - b) 60 cm for solid rock, granite, or massive limestone. - 3) Where poles are installed on slopes or hillsides, the depth of the hole shall be measured from the lower side of the opening. - 4) Corner and dead-end poles shall be offset away from the anchor or raked towards the anchor in accordance with Specifications 3 and 4. - 5) Pole mounts shall be acceptable for wood poles on rock. - 6) Where it is not practicable to employ the above methods, - a) poles shall be cribbed in accordance with - i) Specification 6; or - ii) Specification 7; or - b) when bedrock is encountered, pole setting reduction using filled steel culverts as a partial substitute shall be permitted for normal soil setting depth provided - i) the use of steel culverts is limited to situations where there is a lack of readily available equipment for rock removal (by blasting or drilling); - ii) the number of steel culverts, when used, is limited to two adjacent pole locations; and - iii) the installation is conducted in accordance with Specification 8. - 7) Swamp cribbing for steel poles shall be permitted to be used only where permitted by and in accordance with the manufacturer's instructions.